CHAPTER HOUSE SINGERS

 Hymns – unless otherwise stated, first and last verses are sung in unison, others in harmony.
 St Mary’s uses the New English Hymnal (NEH) and copies of the Full Music Edition will be found in the choir stalls (bring your own if you have one), and sheet copies of the hymns should be available on the day.
 Please ensure that the Cathedral Choir’s hymn books are not marked in any way.
 These and any other music kept in the stalls must be replaced where found.

 Order of Service – the morning Eucharist service follows the Scottish Liturgy 1982, as set out in the white weekly service booklet specific to St Mary’s (which also gives details of the day’s music and weekly notices).
 Evensong is found in the small red Scottish Prayer Book (1929) p.
 21 et seq. and on A4 laminated cards.
 Copies of these should be available in the choir stalls.
 Note that at the morning Eucharist, hymns and anthems etc. are not announced, although they generally are at Evensong.
 The choir-specific notes overleaf will be useful.
 Participatory music is marked in bold italics.

 Etiquette – as well as being religious services, these events are performances and they can also be an opportunity for us to showcase our abilities to help advertise a forthcoming concert.
-So a certain amount of decorum and presentation is called for, and particular points to note are:
+We are very visible and audible to the congregation when we’re in the stalls so a certain amount of decorum and presentation is called for, and particular points to note are: